Poikilos/EnlivenMinetest/README.md

 * fix exception while trying to recover from exception (see `Could not finish writing r`)

 ## Changes:
+(2018-02-08)
+* trm_pyramids added (partial code in game-install-ENLIVEN completed) (a required treasure table so tsm_pyramids can provide treasure in pyramids)
+* switched links to use minetest-mods' versions of:
+  * throwing (now is an api only so ENLIVEN also installs minetest-mods/throwing_arrows)
+  * pipeworks
+* added anvil mod
+* added sling mod (throw any item or stack using sling--accounts for multiplayer)

 (2018-02-06)
 * refactored file structure
   * renamed games/ENLIVEN to patches/subgame